Concrete Steps Calculator

 What should I double-check before trusting the answer?

-This assumes solid concrete steps.
-Footings, reinforcement, forms, nosing, hollow shapes, frost, slope, handrails, and building code can change real material needs.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+This assumes solid poured concrete steps.
+Hollow forms, precast steps, footings, reinforcement, forms, nosing, frost, slope, landings, handrails, drainage, and local building code can change the real design and material need.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Why does the calculator use stacked steps?